Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: A Simplified Approach to Double-Resonant Triple Higgs Boson Production

-We call $\hat{\sigma}_u(m_2,m_3)$ the `unity' cross section for brevity.
-The rescaling factor $\rho^2$ is given for the selected subset of benchmark points derived in ref.~\cite{Karkout:2024ojx}, which we reproduce in table~\ref{tb:selectbenchmarks}, along with their defining parameters: the masses $m_2$ , $m_3$, the vacuum expectation values $v_2$ and $v_3$ (in GeV), and the three mixing angles $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$.
-We note that this value of $\rho^2$ represents a leading-order calculation.
-Higher-order corrections can be applied via a $k$-factor, by calculating them for the case of on-shell $h_3$ production, i.e.\ $(\rho^2)^\mathrm{HO} = k_\mathrm{fac} \times (\rho^2)^\mathrm{LO}$, where $(\rho^2)^\mathrm{HO}$ is the higher-order rescaling factor.
+For the selected subset of benchmark points derived in Ref.~\cite{Karkout:2024ojx}, we give the rescaling factor $\rho^2$ together with the defining parameters reproduced in Table~\ref{tab:benchmarks_model}, which appears in~\ref{app:benchmarks} for clarity of presentation: the masses $m_2$ and $m_3$, the vacuum expectation values $v_S$ and $v_X$ (in GeV), and the three mixing angles $\theta_{12}$, $\theta_{13}$ and $\theta_{23}$.
+The selected benchmark points satisfy state-of-the-art experimental and theoretical constraints, which we discuss briefly below in Section~\ref{sec:pheno}; see Ref.~\cite{Karkout:2024ojx} for further details.
+We note that the given value of $\rho^2$ represents a leading-order calculation; higher-order corrections can be applied via a $k$-factor, by calculating them for the case of on-shell $h_3$ production, i.e.\ $(\rho^2)^\mathrm{HO} = k_\mathrm{fac} \times (\rho^2)^\mathrm{LO}$, where $(\rho^2)^\mathrm{HO}$ is the higher-order rescaling factor.
 In the present article, we opt for the simple choice of $k_\mathrm{fac}=2$ for all signal processes.
-The enhancement factors over the expected, non-resonant SM triple Higgs boson production at a 13.6~TeV LHC, and the resonant fraction (R.F.), corresponding to the approximate contribution of the double-resonant process to the total cross section are also given in table~\ref{tb:selectbenchmarks}.
-Table~\ref{tb:selectbenchmarks2} shows, for the same benchmarks, the parameters relevant to double-resonant triple Higgs boson production: $m_2$, $m_3$, $\Gamma_2$, $\Gamma_3$, $\kappa_3$, $\lambda_{123}$ and $\lambda_{112}$, as well as the rescaling factor, $\rho^2$, as defined by eq.~\ref{eq:rescaling}, and the unity cross section for the given combination of masses, $\hat{\sigma}_u(m_2,m_3)$.
-We show a contour plot of the unity cross section, $\hat{\sigma}_u$, in fig.~\ref{fig:sigmau} for proton collisions at a 13.6 TeV LHC.
+The enhancement factors over the expected, non-resonant SM triple Higgs boson production at a 13.6~TeV LHC, and the resonant fraction (R.F.), corresponding to the approximate contribution of the double-resonant process to the total cross section are given in Table~\ref{tab:benchmarks_pheno}.\footnote{For orientation, among the 2012 scan points satisfying $m_3\ge m_2$, $\sigma/\sigma_{\rm SM}\ge 20$, and R.F.\ $\ge 0.2$, the median value of $\rho^2$ is $1.07$ in units of $10^6~\mathrm{GeV}^2$; the central 68\% and 90\% ranges are $0.642$--$2.05$ and $0.500$--$3.36$, respectively, and the full span is $0.268$--$9.06$.} One can observe the high degree of correlation between points with large cross section enhancements and the presence of the double-resonant process (i.e.\ large ``R.F.''), first mentioned in reference to Fig.~\ref{fig:EnhancementvsresonantFraction}.
+Table~\ref{tab:benchmarks_pheno} shows the corresponding parameters relevant to double-resonant triple Higgs boson production: $\Gamma_2$, $\Gamma_3$, $\kappa_3$, $\lambda_{123}$ and $\lambda_{112}$, as well as the rescaling factor, $\rho^2$, as defined by Eq.~\eqref{eq:rescaling}, and the unity cross section for the given combination of masses, $\hat{\sigma}_u(m_2,m_3)$.
+This table can be used, e.g., to obtain the cross section for a given parameter-space point, through the product of the unity cross section with the rescaling factor $\rho^2$.
+We show a contour plot of the unity cross section, $\hat{\sigma}_u$, in Fig.~\ref{fig:sigmau} for proton collisions at a 13.6~TeV LHC, representing the factor of the cross section that depends only on the masses of the scalars $h_{2,3}$, $m_{2,3}$, respectively.
+Points just above the resonant region $m_2 \gtrsim 2m_1$ and $m_3 \gtrsim 3m_1$ exhibit a larger unity cross section, as expected.
 The region $m_3 < m_2 + m_1$ is excluded since the double-resonant process is zero by definition there, as it is kinematically disallowed.